Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Introduction

 Our starting point is a variant of Minoux's nonlinear scaling scheme as described above, with the only difference that the relaxed cost function is replaced by $C'_{ij}(f_{ij}+\Delta)$ (see Section~\ref{sec:basic}).

 Following Orlin \cite{Orlin93}, we can identify an arc carrying a ``large'' amount of flow in $O(\log n)$ steps.
-The required amount, $>(2n+m+1)\Delta$ at the end of the $\Delta$-phase, is large enough that even if we run the algorithm forever and thereby converge to the optimal solution $f^*$, this arc must remain positive.
+The required amount, $(2n+m+1)\Delta$ at the end of the $\Delta$-phase, is large enough that even if we run the algorithm forever and thereby converge to the optimal solution $f^*$, this arc must remain positive.
 Consequently, it must be contained in $F^*$.
 However, we cannot simply contract such an arc as in \cite{Orlin93}.
 The reason is that the KKT-conditions give $\pi_j-\pi_i=c_{ij}f^*_{ij}+d_{ij}$, a condition containing both primal and dual (more precisely, Lagrangian) variables simultaneously.

-In every phase of the algorithm, we shall maintain a set $F\subseteq F^*$ of arcs, called {\sl revealed} arcs. $F$ will be extended by a new arc in every $O(\log n)$ phases; thus we find $F^*$ in $O(m\log n)$ steps.
+In every phase of the algorithm, we shall maintain a set $F\subseteq F^*$ of arcs, called {\sl revealed} arcs. $F$ will be extended by a new arc in every $O(\log n)$ phases; thus we find $F^*$ in $O(m\log n)$ steps (see Theorem~\ref{thm:main-bound}).
 Given a set $F\subseteq F^*$, we introduce some technical notions; the precise definitions and detailed discussions are given in Section~\ref{sec:revealed}.
-First, we waive the nonnegativity requirement on the arcs in $F$ - a flow taking possibly negative values on the arcs in $F$ but nonnegative in $E\setminus F$ is called an {\em $F$-pseudoflow.}
+First, we waive the nonnegativity requirement on the arcs in $F$: a vector $E\to \R$ is called an {\em $F$-pseudoflow}, if $f_{ij}\ge 0$ if $ij\in E\setminus F$ but the arcs in $F$ are unconstrained.